Devesh36/D-Vote/README.md

-# blockchain-voting-system v.0.1
+# D-Vote

- Blockchain Voting System Project 🍳CheckOut #github
+Blockchain Voting System Project

 Decentralized Election voting System project using Blockchain technology such as Metamask, hardhat, and Remix IDE.